Patater/modern-cmake/chapters/basics/programs.md

 ## Running a command at build time

-Build time commands are a bit tricker.
+Build time commands are a bit trickier.
 The main complication comes from the target system; when do you want your command to run?
 Does it produce an output that another target needs?
 With this in mind, here is an example that calls a Python script to generate a header file:

 ```cmake
 find_package(PythonInterp REQUIRED)